Intel-bigdata/OAP/docs/Developer-Guide.md

 mvn clean -pl com.intel.oap:oap-cache -am test
 ```

-#### OAP Building with DCPMM
+#### OAP Building with PMem

-##### Prerequisites for building with DCPMM support
+##### Prerequisites for building with PMem support

-If you want to use OAP-CACHE with DCPMM,  you must finish steps of "Prerequisites for building" to ensure all dependencies have been installed .
+If you want to use OAP-CACHE with PMem,  you must finish steps of "Prerequisites for building" to ensure all dependencies have been installed .

 ##### Building package
-You need to add -Ppersistent-memory to the build command line for building with DCPMM support.
-For Non-evictable cache stratege, you need to build with -Ppersistent-memory also.
+You need to add `-Ppersistent-memory` to build with PMem support.
+For `noevict` cache strategy, you also need to build with `-Ppersistent-memory` parameter.
 ```shell script
 mvn clean -q -Ppersistent-memory -DskipTests package
 ```